tapeshjoham/Matching-Game/README.md

-# Matching Game
+#Matching Game
 Its a Matching based Game written in various languages like PHP, HTML/CSS with front-end checking using Javascript.
 In the Back-end ,Database is maintained by MySQL.

-changed by amanshu

-Project Member -
+Project Members -

 1) Amanshu Raikwar

 2) Tapesh Joham

-3) Ashish Arya

-NOTE :
-[1] go to assets/config.txt
-[2] write your sqlun,sqlp, in the file instead of mine as i have written there [3] check if mysqli commands run in your system, if not please run them, as they are new and old ones will soon be depricated [4] dont change mysql commands to old one, its takes much work to change them back

 player side :-
-(being done by amanshu)
+[1] player can play game by arranging tiles containing image,vieo,audio or text

 admin side :-
 [1] basic function of admin ui is to add,delete,edit pairs(being done by tapesh) [2] there can be more than one admins
-[3] admins can add pairs and they will be added in the pairs table with their corresponding username [4] --
-[5] admins can be active or inactive , if an admin is active then his pairs will be included in the player's game and if inactive it will not be included
+[3] admins can add pairs and they will be added in the pairs table with their corresponding username [4] admins can be active or inactive , if an admin is active then his pairs will be included in the player's game and if inactive it will not be included
-[6] the superadmin will decide whether an admin is active or not [7] the superadmin will also be responsible for making admin accounts [8] there can be more than one active admins
+[5] there can be more than one active admins
-[9] an admin can access only his/her pairs for editing , adding , deleting pairs
+[6] an admin can access only his/her pairs for editing , adding , deleting pairs

-[10] (just a thought , not neccessary) as soon as an error occurs a messsage is sent to superadmin notifying of it

 DATABASE SCHEMA :-(case sensitive)